 Roll the turf back away from the seam far enough to allow you to lay the cloth down and secure it to the sub base with small nails.
 Make sure the cloth reaches a few inches in each direction from the seam for proper bonding.
 If you are using seaming tape, roll it out with the shiny side down before applying the glue.

 Apply the artificial grass glue adhesive evenly to the seam cloth making sure not to get any glue on the grass blades.
 After allowing the glue to become tacky, roll the turf edges down along the seam making sure that the blades don't get squished or make contact with the glue.
 We recommend walking along the seam to ensure proper bonding.
 The glue should cure within a few hours but some glues can take up to 24 hours to properly cure.
 The glue should remain dry for this period, rain and sprinkler water could compromise the glues integrity.

 Required: seam tape or cloth, seam glue, nails, hammer

-At this point of the artificial grass installation you will want to make sure that it's secure everywhere.
+At this point of the installation make sure the turf is secured with the correct type of artificial grass nails.
 It's a good idea to start at a point on the perimeter and work your way around to make sure that there aren't any areas that weren't nailed down.
 The seam can also be nailed down for added peace of mind and durability.
 At this point it's a great time to do a quality check to make sure everything is looking good.

 Required: hammer, nails